 This juxtaposition of objects and the body attempts to give the viewer an interactive experience and encouragement to take a stand against imperialist scum who are determined to act as slave masters over the entire planet.
 Each figure is a Warrior embodying specific aspects of the spirit of revolt against the system.
 My work can me summed up in one slogan: Death to Tyranny!

 House of The Apocalypse is located at 1908 South Halsted Street, Chicago.
 It is open to the public every Second Friday of the month from 6-10 PM and by appointment.
 A suggested donation of a few dollars is requested to photograph the sculptures.
 Worth it.

 In 1970, Life magazine invited Rudi Gernreich (1922 – 1985) to envision what people would wear a decade in the future.
 He extended his prediction to the year 2000, illustrating men and women in matching ensembles with heads either shaved or wigged.
 Unlike other contemporaneous unisex styles, Gernreich’s designs did not use menswear as a baseline for women’s garments.
 “Women will wear pants and men will wear skits interchangeably,” he predicted.
 “The aesthetics of fashion are going to involve the body itself.
 We will train the body to grown beautifully rather than cover it to produce beauty.”

-This fabulous monochromatic crimson display of couture fashions set against a backdrop of luxurious red leather luggage is just one in series of over-the-top window display tableaus created by W Magazine for Bergdorf Goodman department store by W Magazine in honor of Italian fashion editor and stylist Giovanna Battaglia‘s new book Gio_Graphy: Fun in the Wild World of Fashion.
+This fabulous monochromatic display of crimson couture fashions set against a backdrop of luxurious red leather luggage is just one in a series of over-the-top window display tableaus created by W Magazine for Bergdorf Goodman department store in honor of Italian fashion editor and stylist Giovanna Battaglia‘s new book Gio_Graphy: Fun in the Wild World of Fashion.
 The book is due for release on October 24th, 2017.